 In addition, our share redemption program contains other restrictions and limitations.
 We cannot guarantee that we will accommodate all redemption requests made in any particular redemption period.
 If we do not redeem all shares presented for redemption during any period in which we are redeeming shares, then all shares will be redeemed on a pro rata basis during the relevant period.
 We will not redeem, during any twelve-month period, more than 5% of the weighted average number of shares outstanding during the twelve-month period immediately prior to the date of redemption.
-Generally, the cash available for redemption on any particular date will be limited to the proceeds from our distribution reinvestment plan during the period consisting of the preceding four fiscal quarters for which financial statements are available, less any cash already used for redemptions during the same period, plus, if we had positive operating cash flow during such preceding four fiscal quarters.
+Generally, the cash available for redemption on any particular date will be limited to the proceeds from our distribution reinvestment plan during the period consisting of the preceding four fiscal quarters for which financial statements are available, less any cash already used for redemptions during the same period, plus, if we had positive operating cash flow during such preceding four fiscal quarters, 1% of all operating cash flow during such preceding four fiscal quarters.

 Further, our board of directors reserves the right to reject any request for redemption or to terminate, suspend, or amend the share redemption program at any time.
 Therefore, in making a decision to purchase shares of our common stock, you should not assume that you will be able to sell any of your shares back to us pursuant to our share redemption program.
-For a more detailed description of the share redemption program, see "Description of Shares - Share Redemption Program" beginning on page 162.
+For a more detailed description of the share redemption program, see "Description of Shares - Share Redemption Program" elsewhere in this prospectus elsewhere in this prospectus.